shansjx/html-to-excel-scraper/README.md

-# automation-web-scraper
+# 📝automation-web-scraper

-To scrape data from a HTML File, compare with an existing excel sheet, and return only the newest data into a new Excel file ("scraped_data.xlsx") created for UIPath to pick up and use in further automation.
+A Python Script to scrape data from a HTML File's Table, update an existing Excel file only filling empty cells in the main data columns.and return the newest data into a new Excel file.

+## How It Works✨

+- The script finds the latest timestamp in the Excel file.
+- It scrapes new rows from the HTML table with newer timestamps.
+- For each new row, it fills the next available empty cell in the main columns (`FirstCol`, `SecondCol`, `ThirdCol`, `FourthCol`) in the rows immediately after the latest timestamp.
+- No existing data in other columns or rows is overwritten or shifted.

+## Notes:
-- Script only works on tables with timestamps in second column, skip over first column (assuming its an index column).
+- Script only works on tables with timestamps in second column of html file table, skip over first column (assuming its an index column).
-- A Python Script that can integrate into UIPath workflow.
-### Application case:
+- New data file ("scraped_data.xlsx") only if there is new data not found in the master excel file.

-- Scrape data from a downloaded HTML file, in cases where webpage requires login and authorization to access data
+- Scrape data from a downloaded HTML file, in cases where webpage requires login and authorization to access
+- Can integrate into UIPath workflow.

 ### Local Setup